Good to know and travel safely in Sicily

 There are four main motorway arterial roads in Sicily (bi-directional) that connect the main centres (they have 3/2 lanes):

-With motorway toll: A20 Catania (Catania ring road junction (RA15)) - Messina (Messina Sud barrier) - Palermo (Buonfornello barrier).
-At some toll stations there are cashiers who give change, while others are automated and only accept the exact amount.
+With motorway toll: A20 Catania (Catania ring road junction (RA15))—Messina (Messina Sud barrier)—Palermo (Buonfornello barrier).
+At some toll stations, cashiers give change, while others are automated and only accept the exact amount.
 It is advisable to keep some change on hand.

 Without tolls: A19 Catania-Palermo, A29 Palermo-Mazara del Vallo and A18 Catania-Val di Noto The A18 continues in the section between Syracuse, Ragusa and Gela; the A29 becomes the A29dir in the section between Alcamo and the province of Trapani.
 The more inland roads make it possible to move towards less accessible localities.

 It is possible to find two-lane stretches, bottlenecks near viaducts, tunnels, unlit junctions, and interruptions for work in progress.
-Rule for safe travel: respect the limits and signs along the route and pay attention when driving.
+The rule for safe travel is to respect the limits and signs along the route and pay attention when driving.

 Particular attention should be paid to state roads and fast slip roads: